perplexyves/mercurial-lens/README.md

 ## Upcoming features ⏳
 - Improving the performance/speed of showing the message
 - Showing diff code
+- Fixing some bugs in the display
 - And much more!

+Stay Tuned